DEFRA/future-flood-forecasting-web-portal-staging/README.md

 ### The JDBC Connection String And Microsoft Azure Active Directory Authentication

 This component can be configured to use numerous Microsoft Azure Active Directory authentication options (see the [SQL Server JDBC driver documentation](https://docs.microsoft.com/en-us/sql/connect/jdbc/setting-the-connection-properties?view=sql-server-ver15)).
-It is recommended that Microsoft Azure Active Directory authentication settings are placed within the JDBC connection string.
+Microsoft Azure Active Directory authentication settings should be placed within the JDBC connection string.

 ## Docker specific enviroment variables